yallie/pg_global_temp_tables/README.md

 -- );
 ```

 The next challenge is the primary key clause.
 Note that keys can be compound (i.e. consisting of several columns).
 Primary keys are listed in `pg_constraint` table as constraints of type 'p', and `conkey` array contains table attributes making the key.
-Here is a query returning all primary keys and their columns of all temporary tables:
+Here is a query returning the primary keys and their columns of all temporary tables:

 ```sql
 select c.relname table_name, cc.conname primary_key_name, a.attname column_name